Track Days / Club Racing · Workflow guide

 Pre-Event: Get the Participant List from Organizers

-Contact the track day organizer before the event.
-Ask for an entry list with driver names and assigned numbers.
-Many organizers will email this the day before or morning of.
+Contact the track day organizer before the event and ask for an entry list with driver names and assigned numbers.
+Many organizers will email this the day before or the morning of.
+Import that list as a CSV into RaceTagger — it becomes the roster RaceTagger matches detected numbers against, so each read gets a driver name attached instead of just a digit.

 Pro tip

 Some track days use dynamic assignment — numbers change between morning and afternoon sessions.
-Confirm if that's the case.
-If so, get two lists (AM and PM sessions).
+Confirm whether that's the case.
+If so, get two lists (AM and PM sessions) and keep them separate.

 Photograph the first group through their entire session.
 Capture car numbers clearly from multiple angles.
-If you can get a pit lane overview shot early, photograph the pit board or grid with all visible numbers — this becomes your backup reference.
+If you can get a pit lane overview early, photograph the pit board or grid with all visible numbers — this becomes your backup reference for any number that's hard to read later.

 Pro tip

-At track days, pit board assignments often stay consistent throughout the day.
-Snap the pit board or grid alignment early — if RaceTagger flags a number as unclear, the pit board photo helps you verify.
+At track days, pit board assignments often stay consistent through the day.
+Snap the pit board or grid alignment early — if RaceTagger flags a number as unclear, the pit board photo helps you verify it by hand.

 Identify No-Number Cars (License Plate Backup)

-Some road car drivers don't have race numbers — only a license plate.
+Some road car drivers don't run a race number — only a license plate.
 Mentally note any cars you can only identify by plate.
-RaceTagger will flag these as no-number, and you'll use the license plate or vehicle appearance as backup.
+RaceTagger reads race numbers, not plates, so these will come through without a matched number, and you'll use the license plate or vehicle appearance as your backup ID.

 Pro tip

-For road cars with no number, a clear license plate photo is gold.
-It's the definitive ID.
-If you capture plate digits, include those in your manual correction notes.
+For a road car with no number, a clear license plate photo is the definitive ID.
+If you capture plate digits, jot them in your correction notes so you can attach the right driver during review.

 Batch Tag with RaceTagger